 All students are responsible for any College debts they have incurred including library fees, parking fines, tuition charges and fees.
 If a student has any outstanding debts, monetary penalties or fines, he or she will not be awarded a degree and will not receive any transcripts.
 A student may receive their diploma after the outstanding debts and penalties have been paid.

-If a College debt must be referred to outside sources for collection, the student will be responsible for paying any additional collection costs (approximately 33%) including, but not limited to, reasonable attorneys' fees and disbursements.
+If a College debt must be referred to outside sources for collection, the student will be responsible for paying any additional collection fees (approximately 33%) including, but not limited to, reasonable attorneys' fees and disbursements.

 Students who do not pay their tuition on or before the due date are not officially registered at the College and are not permitted to attend class until they pay their tuition.
-Moreover, they are subject to a late-registration fee and/or interest as outlined under the Incidental Fees, Deposits and Miscellaneous Charges section and the payment of interest on the outstanding balance at an annual rate of twelve percent (12%).
+Moreover, they are subject to a late-payment fee and/or interest as outlined under the Incidental Fees, Deposits and Miscellaneous Charges section and the payment of interest on the outstanding balance at an annual rate of twelve percent (12%).
 This includes students who add courses to become full time status after the start of the semester.
 Students whose checks are returned by the bank will also be subject to a late-payment fee as well as a returned check fee.